 The controls seem complicated, the menus are convoluted, you have no clear objective and the first enemy you meet will likely fire an arrow straight into your face.
 Oh, and throw a cheap rolling-boulder trap into the mix within the first twenty minutes too.
 Each time you die your progress is reset, enemies are revived and you are forced to start again from the dank prison cell in which the game began.

 Dark Souls is a game where towering ambition meets masterful restraint

-It was – it is – a brutal introduction for the uninitiated.
+It was – is – a brutal introduction for the uninitiated.
 A stern lesson that teaches you exactly what you need to know about the game in less than an hour.
 The bare essentials to get you on your way.
-Not its systems, mechanics, weapons or magic – those you have to learn on your own – just an introduction to what you will be up against should you choose to persist, and a warning to be careful, to concentrate, and above all, to hold your nerve.
+Not its systems, mechanics, weapons or magic – those you must learn on your own – just an introduction to what you’ll be up against should you choose to persist.
+A warning to be careful, to concentrate, and above all, to hold your nerve.

 When you finally find your feet and can successfully navigate from your prison cell through to the end of the desolate asylum complex that makes up the tutorial, you will be confronted with a door cloaked in fog.
 ‘Traverse the fog?’ the game asks nonchalantly.
-“I did it!” you’ll think, as you confidently step through the fog expecting a final exit from the area, only to plummet to a stone floor below to be confronted by the Asylum Demon; a huge boss wielding a club about three times your size.
-“YOU DIED”, the game says – again – as the demon crushes your hard-earned moment of joy alongside your defeated warrior’s bones.
-“This is impossible”, you may think, as your progress is yet again reset.
-And the very moment some players probably turned their backs, walked away, and never came back.
+“I did it!” you may think, as you confidently step through the fog expecting an exit from the area, only to plummet to a stone floor below to be confronted by the Asylum Demon; a huge boss wielding a club about three times your size.
+“YOU DIED”, the game says – again – as the demon crushes your hard-earned moment of joy along with your defeated warrior’s bones.
+Your progress is yet again reset, and many players turned their backs, walked away, and never came back.